skilion/skilion.github.io/content/blog/designing-data-intensive-application-chapter-1.md

 - Stream processing: for sending data to another process to be handles asynchronously.
 - Batch processing: for periodically processing a large amount of accumulated data.

-However each of this blocks can be implemented in many different ways and most of the time a solution can fall in more than one category.
+However each of this blocks can be implemented in many different ways and most of the time an implementation can fall in more than one category.
 Therefore we need a more granular way to categorize data systems and we can use the non-functional requirements that we want from the system that ultimately we want to design:

 - Reliability
 - Scalability